 Keep the Doors and Windows Closed

 Rainy days are the breeding times for various health issues.
 So, it is always in your safety to keep the doors and windows of your house closed, especially in those places where water is heavily involved such as kitchen, wash area or bathrooms.
 Doing so will help reduce the circulation of moisture in the atmosphere.
-Moreover, a proper cross-ventilation also helps.
+Moreover, proper cross-ventilation also helps.
 This means the more the sunlight enters your house (even for a shorter time), the better it helps in keeping the unneeded moisture away.
-You could also use blinders instead of curtains to ensure limited entry of dust inside your house.
+You could also use blinders instead of curtains to ensure the limited entry of dust inside your house.
 If possible, try to stay home as much as you can or wear a dust mask while going outside.

 Avoid Indoor Plants for a While

 If you are a plant lover and have any indoor plants in your bedroom, it is the time to keep them away.
-Research suggests that monsoon leads to increased presence of pollen grains in the air.
+Research suggests that monsoon leads to an increased presence of pollen grains in the air.
 Moreover, since pollen grains could trigger asthma attacks, it is better to avoid keeping plants within the home.